anirajk/boxoffice360/README.md

 on the genre/keyword will take you to a tab showing list of movies that have similar keywords or fall under the same genre.
 ![Genre/Personal Overlay Tabs](figs/year_sketch_3.pdf)

+Deadlines

+Have the cloud ready by 20th of November and add additional features weekly and be done by November 30th